hfl-vi/hfl-vi/README.md

 <p>Hello!
 I’m Vincent.
 Currently on a break from law school and diving back into the languages I dabbled in back in 2011-2014.</p>
 </div>
 <div align="center">
-Guess my brain has awfully rotted
+P.S my brain has awfully rotted
 </div>
 <div align="center">
 <!-- Replace with your skills -->